Epidemic Population Games And Perturbed Best Response Dynamics: Introduction

 \section{Introduction}

 Recent studies~\cite{MARTINS2023111016,certorio_epidemic_2022} have used system-theoretic methods to obtain dynamic rewards promoting safer behaviors during an epidemic, aiming to lessen infection prevalence in a large population.
-The results in~\cite{MARTINS2023111016,certorio_epidemic_2022} apply to a wide range of strategic decision-making behaviors, modeled by simple learning rules (protocols or rules for short) used by the population's agents, and do not need detailed knowledge of these rules.
-Yet, they assume that the agents know exactly the rewards and costs of the available strategies.
+The results in~\cite{MARTINS2023111016,certorio_epidemic_2022} apply to a wide range of strategic decision-making behaviors but assume that the agents have precise knowledge of the rewards and costs of the available strategies.
 Unlike these studies, here we accept that the agents' choices are based on rough estimates of the strategies' net rewards (rewards minus intrinsic costs for adopting the strategies), leading us to explore the so-called \textit{Perturbed Best Response (PBR) rules} to capture the unavoidable noise in the agents' perceptions.

-Our work stands on two pillars: First, we use a modified susceptible-infectious-recovered-susceptible (SIRS) epidemic model \cite{Pastor-Satorras2015} to track disease spread.
+Our work stands on two pillars: First, we use a modified susceptible-infectious-recovered-susceptible (SIRS) epidemic model \cite{pastor-satorras_epidemic_2015} to track disease spread.
 The agents' strategic choices affect the infection rate denoted as $\cB\st$.
 The agents choose from a range of strategies $\{1,\ldots,n\}$, $n \geq 2$, each affecting $\cB\st$.
 The strategies' net rewards, calculated by rewards minus intrinsic costs, guide the decisions the agents make.
-This decision-making is described by an evolutionary dynamics model, which assumes that the agents can review and change their strategies over time according to a perturbed best response rule~\cite{Hofbauer2002On-the-global-c, Hofbauer2007Evolution-in-ga} (see~\S\ref{sec:pbr_learning_rule}).
+This decision-making is described by an evolutionary dynamics model, which assumes that the agents can review and change their strategies over time according to a PBR rule~\cite{Hofbauer2002On-the-global-c, Hofbauer2007Evolution-in-ga} (see~\S\ref{sec:pbr_learning_rule}).
 Second, we seek to design a payoff mechanism for assigning rewards that nudge the population's choices towards safer strategies reducing infection rates, with the constraint of keeping rewards affordable in the long run.
-The payoff mechanism's state is coupled to the epidemic model's state, creating what we call an \textit{Epidemic Population Game (EPG)} (see \S\ref{subsec:EPGModel}).
+The payoff mechanism's state is coupled to the epidemic model's state, creating what we call an \textit{Epidemic Population Game (EPG)} (see \S\ref{sec:pbr_learning_rule}).